dzackgarza/Notes/Obsidian/zettelkasten/2021-04-28_Weil_Conjectures_1.md

 (Note: there is a (conformal?) map that takes the circle to the line, so we can send the roots of $P_i$ to the line $\Re(z) = \frac 1 2$....but not for all $i$ at once.)

 Consequences:
-Riemann-Zeta: error estimates in the prime number theorem agree with probabilistic models
+[Riemann zeta function](Riemann%20zeta%20function): error estimates in the prime number theorem agree with probabilistic models
 Weil: error estimates in Ramanujan's $\tau$ is as small as hoped.

 Proofs: